How to Purify Salt Water: 4 Methods That Work

 Feel free to share your own desalination stories.
 Every drop counts, every story matters.

-4 thoughts on “How to Purify Salt Water: ALL Methods You Must Know”
+4 thoughts on “How to Purify Salt Water: 4 Methods That Work”

 1. I remember doing this for our 7th-grade science fair project.
 If you have electricity, a water distiller works great.
 Doing this is so fun!
 Most microorganisms that make you sick can be killed with distilling the saltwater (not just boiling) because they can’t survive in higher temperatures.
 To make the condensation occur faster, cool down the cover while the water boils.